FoodInsecurity/Food-Insecurity-Prediction/README.md

  -Risk assessment: IPC coverage limitations, data missingness, potential bias -Practical implications: Real-world application feasibility -Future improvements: Next steps and recommendations

+## How to run the project

+- Click on this Google Colab link: [https://colab.research.google.com/drive/1I0MBIFvNsYu-vMGSQAsUVIOn2ZNOGyqI]
+- Sign in to your Google account if prompted
+- If the dataset isn't automatically loaded, upload the CSV file:
+- Click on the folder icon in the left sidebar
+- Click "Upload" and select your CSV dataset file
+- Click "Runtime" → "Run all" to execute all cells
+Or run cells individually by clicking the play button on each cell

+## Authored By Immaculate,Conrad,Mable,Nicholas,Denis,Elizabeth,Charles